ulule/go/README.md

 Rely on [context](https://golang.org/pkg/context/) everywhere.

-We can use [named result parameters](https://golang.org/doc/effective_go.html#named-results) when the type of returned variables is the same, we must avoid [naked return statement](https://tour.golang.org/basics/7).
+We should use [named result parameters](https://golang.org/doc/effective_go.html#named-results) when the type of at least two successive returned variables is the same.

+However, we must avoid [naked return statement](https://tour.golang.org/basics/7).

 **bad**